-Notes and accounts receivable - trade, which are operating receivables, are exposed to customer credit risk.
+Notes and accounts receivable - trade and electronically recorded monetary claims - operating, which are operating receivables, are exposed to customer credit risk.
 However, we manage such risk by managing due dates and balances for each customer.

 Investments in securities are exposed to the risk of fluctuations in market prices.
 However, we manage such risk by keeping track of the fair value of listed stocks, etc. on a quarterly basis, and by regularly monitoring our financial situation and other factors with respect to unlisted stocks, etc.